vchrizz/voipdb/README.md

 # voipdb
-Webfrontend for Funkfeuer VoIP Service
+Webfrontend for Funkfeuer.at VoIP Service